-As a condition for the issuance and continued validity of an occupancy permit for an accessory dwelling unit, the owner shall execute and record against the deed to said property a restriction, running with the land and in favor of the Town, to the effect that occupancy of the accessory apartment dwelling unit shall be limited to persons residing in the Town year-round (as defined in Chapter 2, Article I, Section 2-2 of the Revised Ordinances of the Town of New Shoreham) and that the accessory dwelling unit may not be offered, nor used, for seasonal occupancy; and the owner shall file with the Town, prior to issuance of an occupancy permit and within thirty (30) days of any change in ownership of the premises, an affidavit, signed under the penalties of perjury by the owner of the premises, attesting to the fact that the accessory dwelling unit is, and will be, limited to occupancy by persons residing in the Town year-round (as defined in Chapter 2, Article I, Section 2-2 of the Revised Ordinances of the Town of New Shoreham) and that the accessory dwelling unit will not be offered, nor used, for seasonal occupancy.
-The affidavit shall be renewed by the owner of the premises every two (2) years as a condition for retaining an occupancy permit for the accessory dwelling unit.
+c.
+As a condition for the issuance and continued validity of an occupancy permit for an Accessory Dwelling Unit, the owner shall execute and record against the deed to said property a restriction, running with the land and in favor of the Town, to the effect that occupancy of the Accessory Dwelling Unit shall be limited to persons residing in the Town year-round (as defined in Chapter 2, Article I, Section 2-2 of the Revised Ordinances of the Town of New Shoreham) and that the Accessory Dwelling Unit may not be offered, nor used, for seasonal occupancy; and the owner shall file with the Town, prior to issuance of an occupancy permit and within thirty (30) days of any change in ownership of the premises, an affidavit, signed under the penalties of perjury by the owner of the premises, attesting to the fact that the Accessory Dwelling Unit is, and will be, limited to occupancy by persons residing in the Town year-round (as defined in Chapter 2, Article I, Section 2-2 of the Revised Ordinances of the Town of New Shoreham) and that the Accessory Dwelling Unit will not be offered, nor used, for seasonal occupancy.
+The affidavit shall be renewed by the owner of the premises every two (2) years as a condition for retaining an occupancy permit for the Accessory Dwelling Unit.

-(iii).
-Standards for Commercial Zones.
+2. Standards for Commercial Zones.

-The following standards shall apply to accessory dwelling units located in the SC Zone, the OHC Zone and the NHC Zone:1.
-There shall be a maximum of three (3) accessory dwelling units per lot.
+In addition to the Section 513 (B) General Standards above, the following standards shall apply to Accessory Dwelling Units located in the SC Zone, the OHC Zone and the NHC Zone:

+a.
+There shall be a maximum of three (3) AccessoryDwelling Units per lot without a Special Use Permit.

-2. As a condition for the issuance, and continued validity, of an occupancy permit for any accessory dwelling unit, the owner shall execute and record against the deed to said property a restriction, running with the land in favor of the Town, to the effect that occupancy of the accessory dwelling unit shall be limited to persons resident in the Town year-round (as defined in Chapter 2, Article I, Section 2-2 of the Revised Ordinances of the Town of New Shoreham) or deriving income from employment on the Island and that the dwelling unit may not be offered, nor used, for seasonal occupancy except for seasonal occupancy by persons deriving income from employment on the Island; and the owner shall file with the Town, prior to issuance of an occupancy permit and within thirty (30) days of any change in ownership of the premises, an affidavit, signed under the penalties of perjury by the owner of the principal structure, attesting to the fact that the accessory dwelling unit is, and will be, limited to occupancy by persons residing in the Town year-round (as defined in Chapter 2, Article I, Section 2-2 of the Revised Ordinances of the Town of New Shoreham) or deriving income from employment on the Island and that the accessory apartment unit will not be offered, nor used, for seasonal occupancy except for seasonal occupancy by persons deriving income from employment on the Island.
-The affidavit shall be renewed by the owner of the premises every two (2) years as a condition for retaining an occupancy permit for the accessory dwelling unit.
+b.
+As a condition for the issuance, and continued validity, of an occupancy permit for any Accessory Dwelling Unit, the owner shall execute and record against the deed to said property a restriction, running with the land in favor of the Town, to the effect that occupancy of the Accessory Dwelling Unit shall be limited to persons resident in the Town year-round (as defined in Chapter 2, Article I, Section 2-2 of the Revised Ordinances of the Town of New Shoreham) or deriving income from employment on the Island and that the Dwelling Unit may not be offered, nor used, for seasonal occupancy except for seasonal occupancy by persons deriving income from employment on the Island; and the owner shall file with the Town, prior to issuance of an occupancy permit and within thirty (30) days of any change in ownership of the premises, an affidavit, signed under the penalties of perjury by the owner of the principal structure, attesting to the fact that the Accessory Dwelling Unit is, and will be, limited to occupancy by persons residing in the Town year-round (as defined in Chapter 2, Article I, Section 2-2 of the Revised Ordinances of the Town of New Shoreham) or deriving income from employment on the Island and that the Accessory Dwelling Unit will not be offered, nor used, for seasonal occupancy except for seasonal occupancy by persons deriving income from employment on the Island.
+The affidavit shall be renewed by the owner of the premises every two (2) years as a condition for retaining an occupancy permit for the Accessory Dwelling Unit.

-3. A separate affidavit shall be required for each accessory dwelling unit clearly identifying the dwelling unit and distinguishing it from any other accessory dwelling units on the property.
+c.
+A separate affidavit shall be required for each Accessory Dwelling Unit clearly identifying the Dwelling Unit and distinguishing it from any other Accessory Dwelling Units on the property.

-C. Standards for Town Employee Accessory Dwelling Units
+3. Standards for Town Employee Accessory Dwelling Units